State-Enacted Congressional Rotation Measures (1990–1995)

 Crucially, the Court did not distinguish between:

-All state-administered rotation mechanisms for federal office were foreclosed by category reclassification, not design failure.
+All state-administered rotation mechanisms for federal office were foreclosed through categorical reclassification as additional qualifications rather than permissible election-administration rules.

 Subsequent decisions, including Cook v.
-Gralike (2001), completed this closure by invalidating indirect informational mechanisms as well.
+Gralike (2001), further reinforced this closure by invalidating indirect informational mechanisms designed to influence congressional tenure.

 1990